Communicate your schedule and let go of “on-call” anxiety.

 For the sake of your own mental health, let go of the idea that you have to be available at all times in order to make your presence felt at headquarters or to be perceived as a hard worker.
 Manage how your team perceives your work ethic—not by time spent online, but by taking the offline time you need to produce quality work.

-— Alyssa Conley, Head of Coach Community
+— Alyssa Conley, Director of Coach Community

 Interested in learning more about working remote?
 Check out our blog and hilarious video series on the frustrations of remote work.